 - Don’t deny your problems or fears.
 It’s O.K. to have fears and it’s O.K. to cry once in a while.
 Make sure that these feelings don’t keep you from enjoying the rest of your life.
 Identify what is making you anxious or fearful.
 Sometimes just knowing what is bothering you can help.

 - Talk to family and friends.
 Just getting fears out in the open often helps to relieve them.
 Talking may help you better analyze what is making you anxious and fearful.

 - Identify a support person you can talk to.
 Everyone needs someone they can lean on.
 If you are not at ease sharing your feelings with everyone be sure to find at least one person to confide in and obtain some strength.
 And if you don’t have that person in your life, call Forge’s Volunteer and Support Coordinator, Jinida Holt, at (205) 990-5368 or [email protected].
-She can match you with a Peer Mentor who has also been a caregiver and understands.
+She can match you with a Peer Match who has also been a caregiver and understands.

 - Attend support groups or follow an online blog.
 Talking to other co-survivors and hearing their stories helps to keep your fears in check.
 We have several support group options available at Forge – virtual, in person, and in closed Facebook groups.
 And if none of our options are a perfect fit, we can connect you to other support groups that might be.

 - Talk to your loved one’s doctor or nurse.
 Knowledge is power, and knowing more about your loved one’s condition can help ease fears.

 - Try relaxation techniques to help reduce stress and anxiety.
 Here are some Forge meditation & mindfulness videos you can use at home.